 If you have a family member or friend who is good with money, this is a good time to ask them to review your spending plan and offer advice too.

 Getting Started With Budgeting

-Every time you look at your budget or add a receipt to a box or an app on your phone, you’re moving forward.
+Every time you look at your spending plan or add a receipt to a box or an app on your phone, you’re moving forward.
 Taking control of your money starts when you start the budgeting process.